The Integrated Rural Development of Weaker Sections in India (WIDA)

 Vision: Sustain humanitarian and communitarian values of respect for each other, dignity, harmonious living with nature, work together for a self-reliant community, continue to work collectively, to attain self-sufficiency and just, gender equal, sustainable and ecologically sound civil society.

 Mission: Facilitate the process of empowerment of the poor, especially among the indigenous communities (Adivasis, Dalits, Fisher-folk, the Marginalized and the victims of disaster and dominant development) in India, with a view to their achieving self-governance with ownership of the development process, influence all policies and programmes of the state, national and international organizations affecting these communities, directly and indirectly.
-Realize the human, socio-cultural and political rights with ecological and economic balance, gender and social justice, equality of life, with an emphasis on people-centred sustainable development in a given timeframe of 10 to 30 years.
+Realize the human, socio- cultural rights with ecological and economic balance, gender and social justice, equality of life, with an emphasis on people-centered sustainable development in a given timeframe of 10 to 30 years.

 29.